evidence/axiom-evi/README_AXIOM_Board.md

 $ cd ..
 ```

-### 1.5 Compile the kernel using Petalinux
+### 1.5 Compile the kernel using PetasLlinux

-You must compile the kernel.
+You must compile the AXIOM linux kernel with PetaLinux v2016.3
 ```
 $ source petalinux/settings.sh
 $ cd bsp/AXIOM-ZU9EG-2016.3